UBC-MOAD/Reshapr/docs/installation.rst

 ==========================

 In general,
-all you need to do to update your :kbd:`Reshapr` installation is pull the latest updates from GitHub:
+all you need to do to update your :py:obj:`Reshapr` installation is pull the latest updates from GitHub:

 .. code-block:: bash